PI Eligibility and Waiver Process

 PI waivers are not needed for Fellowships, but are needed for mentored career development grants.

-How to determine PI eligibility
+Determine PI eligibility

 Eligibility to act as a PI or co-principal investigator (Co-PI) on externally funded projects is a privilege limited to members of the Academic Council and to the University Medical Line faculty.
 This policy limitation is in place because PIs are responsible for determining the intellectual direction of the research and scholarship, and for the training of graduate students.

-There are 7 PI waiver exception categories listed below.
+PI waiver exception categories

-How to identify PI Waiver options by position type
+PI Waiver eligibility by position

 Type of Position